Open Space Speaker Series

 Seth Riley: “Living together with mountain lions and other wildlife” (June 27, 2019)

 Seth is a Wildlife Ecologist with the National Park Service at the Santa Monica Mountains National Recreation Area.
-He will be talking about the local mountain lion populations, threats to their survival and ways we can both coexist with mountain lions and other wildlife in our open space and benefit by living together.
+He talks about the local mountain lion populations, threats to their survival and ways we can both coexist with mountain lions and other wildlife in our open space and benefit by living together.